 Nitrate uptake by plants will be high once the drought breaks, especially during the first week after rainfall has resumed.

 Stock losses from nitrate and nitrite poisoning can be disastrous if hungry animals are allowed free access to such pastures.

-Cattle, sheep, deer and even goats are all prone nitrate poisoning, cattle being most susceptible and sheep the least sensitive.
+Cattle, sheep, deer, and even goats are all prone to nitrate poisoning, cattle being the most susceptible and sheep the least sensitive.

 After a drought has broken any cattle grazing young autumn-sown ryegrass can also be very prone to this disorder, and sometimes greenfeed cereal crops are also toxic when sown.

-When cattle having been put onto toxic pasture in a morning they can show signs of nitrate poisoning within four hours.
+When cattle have been put onto toxic pasture in the morning they can show signs of nitrate poisoning within four hours.

 The nitrate needs to be converted into more toxic nitrite in the animal's rumen before toxicity symptoms are seen by the farmer.

 Nitrate is not always toxic to animals but when ruminants eat feed containing high nitrate levels the nitrate is converted to nitrite by rumen microbes.

 Poisoned livestock appear to be drunk, staggering and their condition deteriorates rapidly, leading to death.
 Most animals are found dead.